martonbognar/ipe-exposure/05_framework/README.md

 ## General workflow

-We provide a concrete sample CCS project in `security_eval`.
+We provide a sample CCS project in `security_eval`.
 In general, the workflow to use our framework for your own projects is as follows:

 1. Manually invoke the `translator.py` script on your C source file that contains the IPE function and data definitions.
 This will generate assembly stubs and a modified C file in the specified output directory.
 Syntax and arguments are as follows: